awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `DeletionProtection`  <a name="cfn-rds-dbinstance-deletionprotection"></a>
 A value that indicates whether the DB instance has deletion protection enabled\.
 The database can't be deleted when deletion protection is enabled\.
-By default, deletion protection isn't enabled\.
+By default, deletion protection is disabled\.
 For more information, see [ Deleting a DB Instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_DeleteInstance.html)\.
  **Amazon Aurora**
 Not applicable\.
 You can enable or disable deletion protection for the DB cluster\.
 For more information, see `CreateDBCluster`\.
 DB instances in a DB cluster can be deleted even when deletion protection is enabled for the DB cluster\.
 *Required*: No